oburay/minnow/writeups/check0.md

 Checkpoint 0 Writeup
 ====================

-My name: [your name here]
+My name: OBU RAYMOND BUERNOR

-My SUNet ID: [your sunetid here]
+My SUNet ID: OBURAY

 I collaborated with: [list sunetids here]

-I would like to credit/thank these classmates for their help: [list sunetids here]
+I would like to credit/thank the course assistant Ashish Rao for his assistance in resolving some errors I encountered.

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 8 hours to do.
+I did attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was:  507477

-I was surprised by or edified to learn that: [describe]
+I was surprised by or edified to learn that: Its simple to send a mail using the SMTP service however I'm wondering why the service does not verify the sender's identity before the mail is sent.
+I look forward to learning more about how mail client applications are developed based on this abstraction.

 Describe ByteStream implementation.
 [Describe data structures and approach taken.
 Describe alternative designs considered or tested.